 economic inequality and wage stagnation have changed that.
 In

-Unbound Heather Boushey provides a clear and compelling
+Unbound Heather Boushey provides a clear and compelling analysis of

-economic potential, drawing important lessons from cutting-edge
+potential, drawing important lessons from cutting-edge economic

-Open: The Progressive Case for Free Trade, Immigration, and
+*Kimberly Clausing, author of Open: The Progressive Case for

-Global Capital
+Free Trade, Immigration, and Global Capital*

 Copies of this book should be mailed to every legislator in the